netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-ns-operator.md

    -  **All namespaces on the cluster (default)** - Allows the NetScaler operator to subscribe to every namespace present on the OpenShift cluster and hence allows you to initiate the instance of NetScaler operator from any namespace on the cluster.
    -  **A specific namespace on the cluster** - Allows the NetScaler operator to subscribe to the selected namespace on the OpenShift cluster.
 You can initiate the NetScaler operator instance on the selected namespace only.

-   For the demonstration purpose, you can subscribe the NetScaler ingress controller operator to the default namespace.
+   For the demonstration purpose, you can subscribe the NetScaler operator to the default namespace.

    ![NetScaler Operator Subscription](../media/ns_operator_subscription_1.png)